karantan/go-devenv-lambda/README.md

 }

 ```
-First we need to temporary rename our current `.gitignore` file (merge the content
+Rename `.gitignore` file because it will create a conflict with the one `serverless`
-later yourself).
+creates (merge the content later yourself).

 ```bash
 mv .gitignore .gitignore.devenv
 ```

-Next we want to create a serverless scaffold functions
+Next we want to create our serverless scaffold functions.

 ```bash
 sls create --template aws-go --name hello
 ```

-and move Lambda functions to `functions` folder.
-This is just a presonal preference so that
+Move them to the `functions` folder.
+This is just a personal preference so that
 we immediately know where lambda functions live and where the rest of the code lives.

 ```bash